Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/05-component-update-render/Readme.md

 };
 ```

-- Now comes the interesting part: by calling _React.useEffect_ without a second
+- Now it comes the interesting part: by calling _React.useEffect_ without a second
   parameter, the code inside _useEffect_ will be triggered right when the
   component is just mounted and on any update (clean up function will be called
   right before the effect is triggered again).

-_./src/demo.js_
+_./src/demo.tsx_

 ```diff
 const MyChildComponent = () => {